8 Off-the-Beaten Path Morocco Destinations for Solo Travellers

 Discovering the best off-the-beaten-path Morocco destinations

 Morocco’s more well-known tourist spots, like Marrakech, Fes and Essaouira, are popular for a reason and shouldn’t be overlooked.
-But I’d highly recommend including some of these off-the-beaten-track Morocco destinations to your solo travel itinerary.
+But I’d highly recommend including some of these off-the-beaten-track Morocco destinations in your solo travel itinerary.

 They offer a different perspective on Morocco and allow you to immerse yourself a little deeper in the country’s cultural heritage and natural beauty.